 Apocalypse How: Deconstructed and Reconstructed.
 At first, the heroes want to stop the Big Bad from doing a class 3.
 Turns out it was only a class 0, designed to frame the heroes for it and make the Big Bad more powerful.
-15 years later, the Big Bad pulls out a real class 1, kills about 90% of the humanity, and conquers the world.
+15 years later, the Big Bad pulls out a real class 1, kills about 45% of humanity, and conquers the world.
 And 3 more years later, he tries to do a class X, only to be finally stopped by the main character.
 But it doesn't end here: after the Big Bad's death, one of his followers tries complete his master's plan, and do the class X, but is also stopped by the heroes.

 Apocalyptic Log: Kanna finds a note her mother wrote in an abandoned hospital, referring to her involvement in creating the virus: "I am Godzilla, I crushed 300,000 under my feet"

 The Blank: Friend occasionally appears as this after the mask is taken off.
 Justified as it's only in a virtual reality program.

 A reveal showed that Fukube began to see himself as one from time to time when he was a child.